 Coastal Regional Sediment Management Plan For Santa Cruz Littoral Cell

-In 2014, Monterey Bay National Marine Sanctuary (MBNMS) and the U.S. Army Corps of Engineers (USACE), in collaboration with local jurisdictions and stakeholders, began developing the Coastal Regional Sediment Management Plan for the Santa Cruz Littoral Cell for the State Coastal Sediment Management Workgroup, a task force co-chaired by the USACE and the California Natural Resources Agency.
+In September 2015, Monterey Bay National Marine Sanctuary (MBNMS) and the U.S. Army Corps of Engineers (USACE) completed the development of the Coastal Regional Sediment Management Plan for the Santa Cruz Littoral Cell.
+The Plan was developed in collaboration with local jurisdictions and stakeholders, and the State Coastal Sediment Management Workgroup, a task force co-chaired by the USACE and the California Natural Resources Agency.
 The Santa Cruz Littoral Cell encompasses the 75-mile coastline from Moss Landing to Pillar Point.

 |Map of Overview for Santa Cruz Littoral Cell Study Area||Map of Delineation for Santa Cruz Littoral Cell|